All the best Black Friday deals at Amazon that you can shop now | CNN Underscored

 Looking for more holiday deals?
 Visit our Guide to Cyber Week to see all the best sales to shop before — and during — Black Friday.

-We’re technically still a couple days away from Black Friday — but don’t tell that to Amazon.
+We’re technically still a day away from Black Friday — but don’t tell that to Amazon.
 The most massive online retailer likes to make a full week (or more) out of the biggest shopping day of the year, which means the site has posted deals galore already.

 Below, find the best deals happening right now at Amazon.
 Keep in mind, some of these discounts will only last for one day or until sold out, so if you see something you like, act fast.
-And if today’s not your day, don’t fret; the Underscored team will be staying on top of Amazon’s limited-time deals all week long.
-Look out for brand-new sales and savings tomorrow and beyond.
+And if today’s not your day, don’t fret; the Underscored team will be staying on top of Amazon’s limited-time deals tomorrow.

 Home & health